 For Federal grant purposes, "cluster of programs" means a grouping of closely related programs that share common compliance requirements.
 The types of clusters of programs are research and development (R&D), student financial aid (SFA), and other clusters.
-"Other clusters" are as defined by OMB in prescribed for the transfer of funds between the Federal Government and the States for Federal grants and other programs.
+"Other clusters" are as defined by OMB in the compliance supplement or as designated by a state for Federal awards the state provides to its subrecipients that meet the definition of a cluster of programs.